langestefan/PkgTUI.jl/README.md

 pkgtui(; project="/path/to/MyProject")
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > You need to manually make ~/.julia/bin available on the PATH environment.
 > The path to the julia executable used is the same as the one used to install the app.
 > If this julia installation gets removed, you might need to reinstall the app.
 See the
 > [Pkg App documentation](https://pkgdocs.julialang.org/dev/apps/) for more details.